hengma1001/CVAE_pilot_MD/README.md

-The program is designed to run MD simulations that are monitored by CVAE, which would also access

-the MD simulations conditions and decide when to stop or restart an OpenMM simulation.
+The program is designed to run autonomous MD simulations, monitored by CVAE, which would also access the MD simulations conditions and decide when to stop or restart an OpenMM simulation.